acortez1003/acortez1003.github.io/_portfolio/portfolio-3.md

 ![Cart](/images/cart.PNG)

 This `ShopView` is also where the tax rates are implemented and seen through the receipt.
+Here is also where the markdown value is applied, if a product has one.